Different Types of Forests in India

 - Panna National Park, Madhya Pradesh

-- Keibul Lamjao National Park Manipur
+- Keibul Lamjao National Park, Manipur

 - Bhadra Wildlife Sanctuary Karnataka